Students & Parents

 Each student must take five core courses each trimester: communication arts (reading, writing, listening, speaking, and spelling), mathematics, science, social studies, and health enhancement (physical education and health topics).

-As a part of the academic program, students select elective classes to fill out their program.
+As a part of the academic program, students in 7th and 8th grade select exploratory classes to fill out their program.
 Over fifty elective classes provide an education in and exposure to the visual and performing arts, the work place, cultures across the globe, and the trades.
-If a student needs extra help in reading and/or math, he or she may be placed in Reading or Math Strategies during one of their elective periods.

 Middle School Libraries